Disaster management centre to be built in Proserpine

 "This is not just a centre that will kick into action once disaster strikes," he said.
 "It's a centre that will be there trying to build community capacity and resilience before a disaster strikes.

-Cr Willcox emphasised the ongoing benefits of the centre for creating jobs in the Whitsundays suggesting that the climate change innovation hub could even attract scientists to the region.
+Cr Willcox said the climate change innovation hub could even attract scientists to the region.

-Cr Willcox said that the demolition of the Council Chambers in Proserpine should start in approximately 2-3 weeks and was hopeful that the project would be completed within 12 months.
+Cr Willcox said that the demolition of the Proserpine Council Chambers should start in approximately 2-3 weeks and was hopeful the project would be completed within 12 months.